-At Monte Vista Retreat Center, we teach a traditional, exact and easy-to-learn yoga system that aims at naturally achieving the goal through creating a healthy body and mind that leads to spiritual evolvement.
+At Yoga Veda, we teach a traditional, exact and easy-to-learn yoga system that aims at naturally achieving the goal through creating a healthy body and mind that leads to spiritual evolvement.

 Based in the teachings of Swami Sivananda, Swami Vishnudevananda summarized the yoga philosophy in 5 principles or the Five Points of Yoga which make the complex teachings of yoga easier to understand:

 FIVE POINTS OF YOGA

 1. Proper Exercise (Asanas) - Yoga poses help develop a strong, healthy body by enhancing flexibility and improving circulation.